-7.3 The Problem with Truth
+3 The problem with truth

-It will be helpful, in considering the view that accuracy in dream memory is a matter 186 of truth, to have a comparison case in hand.11 Just as one can remember what one 187 dreamt, one can remember what one imagined or what one hallucinated, and dream-188 ing itself is often compared to imagining and hallucinating.
-Dreams, imaginations, 189 and hallucinations are alike in two salient respects.
-First, they typically do not rep-190 resent occurrent events (events that have occurred, are now occurring, or will 191 occur).12 Second, although they typically do not represent occurrent events, they 192 may sometimes represent such events.
-To see this, note that we sometimes dream 193
+It will be helpful, in considering the view that accuracy in dream memory is a matter of truth, to have a comparison case in hand.
+Just as one can remember what one dreamt, one can remember what one imagined or what one hallucinated, and dreaming itself is often compared to imagining and hallucinating.
+Dreams, imaginations, and hallucinations are alike in two salient respects.
+First, they typically do not represent occurrent events (events that have occurred, are now occurring, or will occur).
+10 Second, although they typically do not represent occurrent events, they may sometimes represent such events.
+To see this, note that we sometimes dream about events that did occur.
+Suppose that I dream about working on a paper on memory for dreams.
+Suppose that I did in fact work on a paper on memory for dreams.
+If the right conditions are met-again, no attempt will be made here to explain the reference of dreams-the dream will be about the event in question and, indeed, may represent it accurately.
+Something similar is arguably true of imagination (Munro 2021) and even of hallucination (James 2014).
+Although dreaming, imagining, and hallucinating may sometimes amount to representations of occurrent events and even to veridical representations of occurrent events, cases in which they do so are unusual, and veridical dreaming, imagining, and hallucinating can be set aside for now.